 - Airborne LIDAR can also be used for security surveillance.

-- In autonomous (self-driving) cars, LIDAR may be used for monitoring the surroundings, e.g. other vehicles, pedestrians, lane markings, road features, etc. Especially for long distances, LIDAR has a substantial advantages over radar and ultrasound devices, for example.
-It can provide relatively high spatial resolution in all directions and can be made relatively immune to disturbing influences.
-Even before totally autonomous vehicles are realized, LIDAR may be used for adaptive cruise control, detecting hazards and emergency breaking.
+- In autonomous (self-driving) cars, LIDAR may be used for monitoring the surroundings, e.g. other vehicles, pedestrians, lane markings, road features, etc. Especially for long distances, LIDAR has a substantial advantages over radar and ultrasound devices, for example – particularly when using eye-safe lasers, because otherwise the usable light power level is limited.
+LIDAR can provide relatively high spatial resolution in all directions and can be made relatively immune to disturbing influences.
+Even before totally autonomous vehicles are realized, LIDAR can be used for adaptive cruise control, detecting hazards and emergency breaking.
 However, it is challenging to realize this at a reasonable cost.

 - Robotics can use LIDAR for various purposes, such as detecting obstacles.